The Space Shuttle: 10. Return to flight

 We're coming up on the three-minute point in the count, three minutes in counting.

+And the GATZ is a very good thing.
 There's a satellite on board Discovery to aid communication between mission control and the shuttle on future flights.

 But the public's attention is focused squarely on the five astronauts awaiting liftoff.
+Who are these guys who are going to do this next?
+Dick Covey is in the pilot's seat as the clock ticks down.

-It became obvious early on that the crew was going to be to focus not what we were doing on the mission, other than we were to return to flight crew and we're going to take the space shuttle back to orbit, bring it back.
+other than we were to return to flight crew and we were going to take the space shuttle back to orbit and bring it back.

 Coming up on the two-minute point in our countdown.
+I'd characterize my thoughts

 set against the backdrop that NASA prior to 51L had never lost a crew after launch.
+T-minus, two minutes and counting.

-We've never lost anyone in a space flight.
+We've never lost anyone in a spaceflight.

 So even though on STS-7 and STS-51A, I knew this was dangerous, I kind of comforted myself with the thought we've never lost anyone before, so